Bprendaj/Coding-Quiz/README.md

-# challenge-3
+## Challenge-3
 Password Generator

-GIVEN I need a new, secure password

-WHEN I click the button to generate a password
-THEN I am presented with a series of prompts for password criteria

-WHEN prompted for password criteria
-THEN I select which criteria to include in the password

-WHEN prompted for the length of the password
+# Description
+This challenge was provided with a starter code given in the credits section.
+The user is  prompted by a series of questions, depending on the answer - the code will generate a random passowrd given the criteria.

+# Goal
+The client has access to sensitve data and wants a randomly generated password that can ensure strong security

+# Scope of Work
+1. The User will be prompted with questions regarding the following criteria and has the opportunity to select their Password options.
+ * Criteria:
-THEN I choose a length of at least 8 characters and no more than 128 characters
+    * Must be between 8 and 128 characters long

-WHEN prompted for character types to include in the password THEN I choose lowercase, uppercase, numeric, and/or special characters

-WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be selected

-WHEN all prompts are answered
-THEN a password is generated that matches the selected criteria

-WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page
+    * Must choose at least one of the following characteristics:
+        * Uppercase
+        * Lowercase
+        * Numbers
+        * Special Characters

+# Requirements
+1. Kept the original graphics of the website:
+2. User was promoted to answer criteria: